-- The student is expected to be in his / her assigned room no less than 5 minutes prior to starting time. - The student is expected to observe the limits for breaks and lunch periods. - The student will not leave the clinical setting early without prior approval from their instructor. - If the student is going to be late or absent for any reason, they are expected to phone prior to their start time the morning of the absence. - It is the student's responsibility to ensure that proper notification is given.
+- The student must clock in and out on Trajecsys while in the assigned area in the Radiology Department.
+Clocking in and out on Trajecsys outside of the Radiology Department without explicit Clinical Instructor/Faculty permission constitutes attendance documentation misconduct.
+Failure to clock in and out from the assigned area and/or clocking in/out for another student will result in immediate probation.
+A second infraction of attendance documentation misconduct will result in immediate program dismissal.
+All flagged punches will be investigated to determine causation prior to discussing with the student. - The student is expected to be in his / her assigned room no less than 5 minutes prior to starting time. - The student is expected to observe the limits for breaks and lunch periods. - The student will not leave the clinical setting early without prior approval from their instructor. - If the student is going to be late or absent for any reason, they are expected to phone prior to their start time the morning of the absence.
+The student must also email their faculty member as well as record the absence in Trajecsys after appropriately notifying their Clinical Instructor. - It is the student's responsibility to ensure that proper notification is given.
 Asking another student or relative to give this notification is not considered proper, except under emergency conditions. - The student must stay home if they are running a fever of 100.4 or higher.